BeMaurya/bigdata-pig-hive-project/README.md

 The project demonstrates how large datasets can be stored, processed, queried, and analyzed efficiently using the Hadoop ecosystem.

-This project was developed as part of the **MCA curriculum** and focuses on practical implementation rather than theory alone.

 ---

 ## 🚀 Technologies Used